pbxx/kindlogs/README.md

 # KindLogs
-A small and simple multi-level logging library for node.js, colors optional.
+A small multi-level logging library for node.js with file support.

 ![Screenshot of the console output created by KindLogs](_docs/screenshot.png)